conlonj25/ghostty-cheatsheet/README.md

 | -------------------------------- | ------------- | ------- |
 | Write scrollback to file (paste) | Ctrl+⇧+J      | ⌘+⇧+J   |
 | Write scrollback to file (open)  | Ctrl+⇧+Alt+J  | ⌘+⇧+⌥+J |

-Note: These are the default keybindings.
-All keybindings can be customized through the configuration file using the `keybind` ⌥.